-One of the most important factors of solo travel is to make sure you choose the right country.
-Whether you’re planning a quick visit to a new city or dreaming of a long, multi-nation holiday, some destinations are more suited to solo travel than others.
+One of the most important factors of solo travel is choosing the right destination.
+Whether you’re planning a quick visit to a new city or dreaming of a long, multi-nation holiday, some places are more suited to solo travel than others.

-The good news is that there are countless countries that are a joy to explore by yourself, whether you’re looking to visit an exotic country on the other side of the world, or one a bit closer to home.
+The good news is that there are countless countries that are a joy to explore by yourself, whether you’re looking to visit an exotic location on the other side of the world or one a bit closer to home.

-If you’re looking to book a solo travel trip, why not browse exciting holiday deals on Rest Less?
+So, to inspire you, here are eight of the best places for solo travellers.
+And, if you’re ready to book a solo travel trip, why not browse exciting holiday deals from our travel partners?

 1. Guatemala